kilianFatras/JUMBOT/README.md

 * (I am currently writing my PhD thesis and the calendar might change.)
 * JUMBOT on digits (SVHN to MNIST)
-* JUMBOT on Office-Home and VisDA (Release: June 2021)
+* JUMBOT on Office-Home and VisDA
-* JUMBOT on Partial Office-Home (Release: June 2021)
+* JUMBOT on Partial Office-Home (Release: August-September 2021)

 ### Paper authors